 - If they usually get their nails done, to consider having a manicure ahead of the shoot

 A good example of posing hands in photography – a gently posed, elegant hand framing the face.

-Wrapping up hands in photography
+Final words on hands in photography

 Further reading: Female poses – 9 posing tips for photographing women

-It can help to suggest that your subject trace her hand gently down the side of her face until you tell her to stop when it’s in the right place.
+For a more relaxed look, and to bring a sense of movement to an image, it helps to suggest that your subject trace her hand gently down the side of her face until you tell her to stop when it’s in the right place.
 The movement will make her hand softer and more relaxed than if you asked her simply to put her hand next to her face.